MeteoSwiss/ldcast/README.md

 # Installation

+It is recommended you install the code in its own virtual environment (created with e.g. pyenv or conda).

 Clone the repository, then, in the main directory, run
 ```bash
 $ pip install -e .
 ```
+This should automatically install the required packages (which might take some minutes).
+In the paper, we used PyTorch 11.2 but are not aware of any problems with newer versions.

-This should automatically install the required packages.
-If you don't want that, use:
+If you don't want the requirements to be installed (e.g. if you installed them manually with conda), use:
 ```bash
 $ pip install --no-dependencies -e .
 ```